 What is the first thing that pops up in your mind when it comes to voice recognition and speech recognition software?
 Perhaps you might think that the terms are interchangeable, and they mean the same thing.
 It is entirely understandable, as the terms are closely linked together.
 However, there is more to the two terms than meet the eye.

 Learning the difference is important, as there are plenty of different ways to take advantage of either technology.
-For example, the use of voice transcription is crucial in the legal industry, and any strides made will undoubtedly make for a more efficient system.
+For example, the use of voice transcription for academic research is crucial in the legal industry, and any strides made will undoubtedly make for a more efficient system.

 On the topic of voice recognition